Leggy or Leaning Growth on Ponytail Palm

 - 1

-Move the plant to the brightest available spot, ideally with several hours of direct sun, since this species handles and benefits from far more light than typical houseplants.
+Move the plant to the brightest available spot in the home, ideally a south- or west-facing window where it can get several hours of direct sun, since this species handles and genuinely benefits from far more light intensity than typical houseplants.

 - 2